 Step 1: Gather Your Materials

-First, gather everything you need to thin your paint which includes your sprayer, paint strainer, bucket, tips, water, and protective gear.
+First, gather everything you need to thin your paint which includes your spray gun, paint strainer, paint bucket, tips, water, and wear protective gear.

 Step 2: Choose The Paint

-Next, you will want to choose the type of paint you will be using.
-Keep in mind that latex paint can be thinned using just water [1]; however, oil-based paints will need to be thinned with a chemical paint thinner.
+Next, you will want to choose the paint type you will be using in spray gun.
+Keep in mind that latex paint can be thinned using just water [1]; however, oil-based paints like latex paints will need to be thinned paint with a chemical paint thinner.
 If you already have paint, check to see what type of paint you have.

 Step 3: Put On Your Protective Gear

 Before you begin mixing the paint, make sure to put on your protective gear.
-A mask prevents you from inhaling potentially dangerous chemical fumes, whereas the goggles prevent you from getting paint in your eyes.
+A mask prevents you from inhaling potentially dangerous chemical paint fumes or toxic fumes, whereas the goggles prevent you from getting paint in your eyes.

 Step 4: Strain The Paint